zesk/build/docs/tools/assert.md

 - `--stdout-match` - Optional.
 String.
 One or more strings which must match stdout.
 - `--stdout-no-match` - Optional.
 String.
 One or more strings which must match stdout.
 - `--stderr-ok` - Optional.
 Flag.
 Output to stderr will not cause the test to fail.
+- `--leak globalName` - Zero or more.
+String.
+Allow global leaks for these globals.
 - `--dump` - Optional.
 Flag.
 Output stderr and stdout after test regardless.
+- `--dump-binary` - Optional.
+Flag.
+Output stderr and stdout after test regardless, and output binary.
 - `expected` - Expected string
 - `actual` - Actual string
 - `message` - Message to output if the assertion fails